-- Commission-funded flu vaccinations (take up rate in 2012-13 was around 50 per cent) - ergonomic work station assessments (58 were completed, including 27 as part of the induction program). - regular workplace hazard inspections conducted by members of the WHS Committee - desk calendars promoting emergency evacuation and threat procedures - the opportunity for employees to complete working hours questionnaires - workplace health-related seminars.
+- Commission-funded flu vaccinations (take up rate in 2013-14 was around 58 per cent) - ergonomic work station assessments (42 were completed, including 15 as part of the induction program). - regular workplace hazard inspections conducted by members of the WHS Committee - the opportunity for employees to complete working hours questionnaires - workplace health-related promotions.

 An indicator of the effectiveness of the Commission's WHS programs is Comcare's workers' compensation rate.
-The Commission's rate for 2012-13 was 0.08 per cent of payroll, compared to 1.77 per cent for all agencies combined.
-There was one claim for injury in 2012-13.
+The Commission's rate for 2013-14 was 0.08 per cent of payroll.
+The premium rate was the second lowest of al Commonwealth agencies.
+There was one claim for injury in 2013-14.